-Alice Garik is an artist who explores and expresses our interconnections, through our bodies, with nature.
-With this visceral connection at the core of her work, she uses photographic processes requiring drawing and painting on organically sourced handmade papers.
-She is based in Brooklyn, NY.
+Alice Garik is an artist who explores and expresses our connections, through our bodies, with nature.
+With this visceral connection at the core of her work, she uses the photographic processes of platinum/palladium printing, requiring drawing and painting, on organically sourced handmade Japanese gampi paper.
+She lives in Brooklyn, NY.

 Art and Photography Studies

-Her studies with Philip Guston and Theordoros Stamos as an undergraduate at Brandeis University informs her foundation in painting and drawing.
-She also participated as an artist resident at the Skowhegan School of Painting and Sculpture.
+Her studies with Philip Guston and Theordoros Stamos as an undergraduate at Brandeis University informs her foundation in painting and drawing which she now brings to her process of brushing platinum and palladium on Japanese gampi.
+As an artist resident at the Skowhegan School of Painting and Sculpture, Alice continued with her painting practice.

 Photographing Dancers and Women’s Stories